 Heading along the pier as viewed from the driver’s cab.

 The gaps between the rails!

-One fact from my 8mm film is the west track is no longer used.
-It was taken out of use in 1974 so had been unused for a year or so by the time of my film.
+One fact from the 8mm film is the west track is no longer used.
+It was taken out of use in 1974 so had been unused for a year or so by the time of the film.

-Have always wondered why the shore station east side platform has this curious kink!
+Always wondered why the shore station east side platform has this curious kink!
 I think its due to the large pillar stood just behind these waiting passengers.
 I don’t think it could have been moved as it was also a main support into the ground below.
-At this point there was also an underpass accommodating the adjacent promenade so it was merely simpler to tweak the railway rather than do major structural alterations.
+At this point there was also an underpass accommodating the adjacent promenade so it was simpler to tweak the railway alignment than do major structural alterations.

 As related earlier, the council was looking at various ways of retaining the railway line.
-These included a rebuild the track in single formation after having first undertook repairs to the pier’s structure.
-However at the end of the 1978 season the council announced the railway had become life expired.
+These included a rebuild as single formation track after having undertook repairs to the pier’s structure.
+At the end of the 1978 season the council announced railway life expired.
 From 1st October it was shut down for good.

-By that time the pier was in a bad way – there was practically nothing left of the pier head’s buildings after the series of fires that took hold and gutted practically everything.
-The following picture of mine, taken in September 1985, shows the gutted portions of the pier head, with a tenacious walkway linking across the destroyed sections.
-This walkway was the only means of gaining access to the 1930’s built King George extension.
+By then the pier was in a bad way – there was practically nothing left of the pier head’s buildings after a series of fires.
+The picture below I took in September 1985 shows the gutted portions of the pier head, looking from the 1930’s built King George extension – with a tenacious walkway linking across the destroyed sections..

-The trains themselves were soon sent for scrap and I remember some of them lying in the yard outside the pier waiting to be taken away.
-I took photographs too but like many of my photos they are stored piles high without any labelling and difficult to find.
-Usually the old photographs used for my blog are those I have put in albums – and easier to find.
+The trains themselves were soon sent for scrap and I recall some of them lying in the yard outside the pier waiting to be taken away.

 A couple of the pier train cars ended up in the pier’s museum whilst one or two others found their way elsewhere to museums or private collections.
 Most met the cutter’s torch at a scrapyard in Shoebury.